 Ever wonder why some dogs seem to savor eating feces—their own, and sometimes that of other dogs?
 It’s understandable how upsetting this habit would be to their humans, and a team of researchers from the Center for Companion Animal Health, University of California, Davis, tried to get to the bottom of this problem. (pun intended)

 Their findings were presented in their study report, titled, “The paradox of canine conspecific coprophagy.”
+The scientific name for a poop eating habit is coprophagia or coprophagy.
 The word conspecific denotes animals from the same species; so, while some dogs are attracted to stools of other species like cows, horses or cats, they were not considered.
-This study only focused on those who favored the canine variety.
+This study only focused on dogs who favored eating dog poop.

 The researchers, led by the eminent professor emeritus Benjamin Hart, posited that coprophagy is a paradox because dogs “seem to find conspecific feces aversive and typically keep their ‘den’ areas clean by eliminating outside the house.”
 Meaning, dogs can be housetrained easily due feces aversion.
 It is also one of the reasons that some advocate crates when housetraining—dogs rarely defecate where they sleep.